dyno-might/dyno-might.github.io/_posts/2021-08-17-general-intelligence.md

 No. A perfect fit would only mean that, across a population, a single number would *describe* how people do on tests (except for the "noise").
 It does not mean that number *causes* test performance to be correlated.

 This is a point that often comes up in "refutations" of the existence of *g*.
 People argue, essentially, that even though tests are correlated, they might be produced by many *independent causes*.
 I'd go further---we *know* there are many causes.
 While intelligence is strongly [heritable](/heritability), it's highly polygenic.
 [Dozens of genes](https://doi.org/10.1038/ng.3869) are already known to be linked to it, and more are likely to be discovered.
+How "broad" the effects of individual genes are is an active research topic.
 It's harder to quantify environmental influences, but there are surely many that matter there, too.

-So, no, there's no magical number **g** hidden in our brains, just like there's no single number in our bodies that says how good we are at running, balancing, or throwing stuff.
+So, no, the above data doesn't imply that there's no magical number **g** hidden in our brains, just like it doesn't imply that there's single number in our bodies that says how good we are at running, balancing, or throwing stuff.
 But that doesn't change the fact that a single number provides a good *description* of how good we are at various mental tasks.

 Suppose you're hiring someone for a job that requires a few different mental tasks.
 (Arithmetic, sequential memory, whatever.)
 If you knew someone's **g**, you could guess how well they'd do at each task.
 But it would only be a guess!
 To really know, you still need to test the skills individually.
 That's the key word: *Individually*.
 It's not that **g** tells you everything---it doesn't---it's just that once you know **g**, how good someone is at one task doesn't tell you anything about how good they'll be at another.